SpotlightKid/mrequests/README.md

 the operation has completed.
 If zero is given, the socket is put in non-blocking mode.

+*ssl_context (ssl.SSLContext)* - pass a custom `ssl.SSLContext` instance to
+configure TLS encryption and certificate handling.
+If performing an HTTPS request and no SSL context is passed, a default one is created, which allows an encrypted connection, but does not require the server to present a valid certificate.
+If the MicroPython port has proper SSL support, it is strongly recommended to pass your own SSL context instance, which has its `verify_mode` attribute set to `ssl.CERT_REQUIRED` and the required certificates loaded.
+See the documentation of the [ssl module] for details.

 ---

 Several convenience wrappers for creating request using common HTTP methods are